-College of Education Attendance Policy
+School of Education Attendance Policy

-Due to the dynamic and interactive nature of courses in the College of Education, all students are expected to attend all classes and participate actively.
+Due to the dynamic and interactive nature of courses in the School of Education, all students are expected to attend all classes and participate actively.
 At a minimum, students must attend more than 80% of class time, or s/he may not receive a passing grade for the course at the discretion of the instructor.
 Should the student have extenuating circumstances, s/he should contact the instructor as soon as possible.
 (Adopted by the COE Governance Community, December, 1997).

-If more than two class sessions are missed the teacher candidate cannot receive higher than a C+.
+If more than one class session is missed the teacher candidate cannot receive higher than a C+.
 Four points will be deducted from the attendance/participation for a missed class.
 Excessive tardiness will also result in loss of attendance/participation points.
 Late assignments may be penalized by a deduction in points.
 After one week, late assignments may receive no credit.
 If extraordinary circumstances occur, please make an appointment with the instructor.
 Remember that communication is the key to success.
+Any missing assignment will affect the attendance/participation grade.

 In addition to attending course sessions, each student will be required to complete lab assignments each week.
 Some of these assignments require students use campus resources.
 All students must plan times they can work in labs on campus at least once per week.
 Students are required to check campus resources and availability of labs.
-Mac computers are available in ACD 202 & 211, UH 271 & UH 360 (and SCI2 306!) in addition to other locations such as the library 2nd floor.
+Mac computers are available in ACD 202 & 211, UH 271.
+272, 273 & UH 360 (and SCI2 306!) in addition to other locations such as the library 2nd floor.
 Students are required to use campus issued-email accounts and check email and WebCT at least two times per week to communicate with instructor and peers.